Please ensure Javascript is enabled for purposes of website accessibility

 Eligible uses include a broad range of activities that support the public health response and economic recovery, such as:

-- Infrastructure improvements: This includes investments in water, sewer, and broadband infrastructure, which can extend to improving digital infrastructure like municipal websites.
+• Infrastructure improvements: This includes investments in water, sewer, broadband, and other digital infrastructure like municipal websites.

-- Government services: Funds can be used to replace lost public sector revenue, allowing for the continued provision of government services, including those delivered online through municipal websites.
+• Government services: ARPA funds can replace lost public sector revenue, allowing for the continued provision of online services.

 ARPA Approved Services by Town Web LLC

-We recently engaged a reputable law firm in Wisconsin to determine whether ARPA State and Local Fiscal Recovery Funds (SLFRF) could be utilized for municipal website design and hosting.
+We recently engaged a reputable law firm in Wisconsin to determine whether ARPA SLFRF could be utilized for municipal website design and hosting.

 The lead attorney, Lee Turonie, who has eight years of experience with the Wisconsin Towns Association (WTA), conducted a comprehensive review.
-Their findings confirm that the municipal website design, hosting, and email services provided by Town Web Design, LLC are indeed eligible for funding.
+Their findings confirm that the municipal website design, hosting, and email services provided by Town Web Design, LLC are indeed eligible for funding under the American Rescue Plan.

 The Legal Inquiry

-Question: Is the municipal government's purchase of internet website services from Town Web Design, LLC (“Town Web”) an eligible expenditure under the American Rescue Plan Act, Coronavirus State and Local Fiscal Recovery Funds (“ARPA”)? *1, 2
+Question: Is the municipal government's purchase of internet website services from Town Web Design, LLC (“Town Web”) an eligible expenditure under the American Rescue Plan Act, Coronavirus State and Local Fiscal Recovery Funds (ARPA SLFRF)?

 Answer: Yes.
 ARPA provides at least two avenues for services provided by Town Web to qualify as eligible expenditures:

-- Responding to the public health emergency or its negative economic impacts: The purchase of technical assistance by a local government to mitigate the spread of COVID-19 or its economic impacts is an eligible expenditure.
-Technical assistance involves providing targeted support to an organization with a specific need or problem.
-In this context, local governments are the organizations, COVID-19 is the problem, and enhanced internet utility through Town Web’s services can help mitigate the issue's spread and impact.
+1. Responding to the public health emergency or its negative economic impacts – The purchase of technical assistance by a local government to mitigate the spread of COVID-19 is an eligible expenditure.

-- Providing government services: Governments may use these funds for the provision of services, limited to the extent of the revenue reduction caused by the COVID-19 public health emergency.
-This budget can cover virtually any municipal government service, including those offered by Town Web, regardless of whether it already has such services in place.
+2. Providing government services – Governments may use ARPA funds for the provision of services, including municipal websites, limited to the extent of revenue reduction caused by the pandemic.

 Additional Considerations

-- Returning unused funds: Any unused funds must be returned to the Treasury.
+• Returning unused funds: Any unused ARPA funds must be returned to the Treasury.

-- Paying for future services: Town Web’s services can be prepaid through December 31st, 2026.
-Many municipalities are locking in fixed pricing by using ARPA funds to cover three years of future services.
+• Paying for future services: Town Web’s services can be prepaid through December 31, 2026.

 For a copy of the full legal memorandum, please email us, and we will provide the complete document for you to share with your board.